viperleed/viperleed/doc/content/calc/sections/domain_calculation.rst

 :ref:`PARAMETERS` file should contain **no** parameters concerned with interpretation of :file:`POSCAR` or :file:`VIBROCC`, such as, e.g., :ref:`BULK_REPEAT`, :ref:`ELEMENT_MIX`, :ref:`SITEDEF`, etc.; if any such
-parameter is present, |calc| will throw an error.
+parameter is present, |calc| will raise an error.
 Finally, in the :file:`PARAMETERS` file, **do define** the :ref:`DOMAIN` parameter once for each of the domains that should be included.
 The :ref:`DOMAIN` parameter can point to an absolute or relative path from